 Now that you have our top list, it’s time to dive deeper.
 Learn more about the classes, what they entail, and who they are best for by reading the in-depth reviews below.

-VirtualSpeech – Essential Public Speaking with VR – Best for Public Speaking
+VirtualSpeech – Essential Public Speaking – Best for Public Speaking

 Is the management position you currently have or the management position you’re after one that requires public speaking?
 If so, you need to take this course.

-This course consists of 58 lessons that take about 4 hours to complete, and also includes 6 case studies and 8 different VR scenarios for you to experience.
+This course takes about 5 hours to complete, and also includes 6 case studies and 8 practice exercises that you can experience either online or in VR.
 You can expect to come out of the completed course with the following knowledge:

 - Key theory and techniques to deliver strong speeches